Mauritius Attitude Freeride Challenge 2014 – Indian Ocean Championship

 Day 4 Heineken Joy Ride #1

 This was the best day of sailing so far as it was such an amazing flat 10km long slalom over flat fast lagoon conditions.
-We started at the outer reef and worked our way downwind through a 10km slalom course, where we gybed after about 4 km and turned back to the beach for about 5km run and then a short leg to finish at the point, where the Point D’Esny Yacht club was located (this became my personal favourite spot).
+We started at the outer reef and worked our way downwind through a 10km slalom course, where we gybed after about 4 km and turned back to the beach for about 5km run and then a short leg to finish at the point, where the Point D’Esny Yacht club was located (this became my personal favorite spot).
 There were 3 long races when the tides allowed us to sail over the amazing coral reef, and then a short figure of eight course for race 4.
 We experienced an awesome day on the water sailing hard fought races for over 2 hours with time to chat about each race and rest.
 I managed to make a comeback in the first race after the crash hitting a Barracuda and came 6th overall, then managed about a 4th, 4th and 3rd in the final race.

 Day 5 Swan Group Crossing